chef/license-acceptance/components/golang/habitat/README.md

-# Chef Online Master License and Services Agreement
+# Chef EULA
 See the [README](../../README.md) for an overview of the license-acceptance project.
-This component contains the Golang implementation and notes for using it.
+This README contains the Golang implementation and notes for using it.

 ## Usage